iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/code-restrictions.md

 ## If-Else Conditions

-1. The code inside an if, elif or else block can only perform one operation.
+1. Code inside an if / elif / else block can only perform one operation.
 For example, the following is allowed:

    ```python
    if x > 1: